survivejs/react-book/manuscript/06_react_and_flux.md

 # React and Flux

-[Flux application architecture](https://facebook.github.io/flux/docs/overview.html) helps to bring clarity to our React applications.
 You can get quite far by keeping everything in components but eventually that will become painful.
-Flux provides one way out of this.
+[Flux application architecture](https://facebook.github.io/flux/docs/overview.html) was designed to help bring clarity to our React applications.

 In this chapter we will be using [Alt](http://alt.js.org/), a light Flux implementation.
 It gets rid of a lot of baggage provided with Flux and allows you to focus on the essential.
 It was chosen because it's versatile enough and has a strong community behind it.
 At the time of writing it was the most popular implementation based on npm download statistics.